-Moon inside Winter Circle on February 7 | EarthSky.org
+Moon in Winter Circle February 14 and 15 | EarthSky.org

 Here’s how to locate the Winter Circle from mid-northern latitudes.
 At nightfall and early evening, look high overhead for the bright star Capella.
 This star marks the top (or more properly, the northern terminus) of the Winter Circle.

 As Capella shines way overhead, the constellation Orion the Hunter is prowling in the southern sky.
 Draw a line downward through Orion’s Belt to find Sirius, the brightest star in the night sky.
-This star marks the bottom (the southern tip) of the Winter Circle.
+This star marks the bottom (the southern tip) of the Winter Circle, as seen from our Northern Hemisphere perspective

-Click on this sky chart if you want to connect the Winter Circle stars.

-By the way, tonight’s waxing gibbous moon shows you where the sun resides in front of the backdrop stars in late June or early July.
+By the way, during these next few nights, the waxing gibbous moon shows you where the sun resides in front of the backdrop stars in June.
 So enjoy the Winter Circle.
 And contemplate the sun being in this part of the sky when summer returns to the Northern Hemisphere!

 More on the Winter Circle: Brightest winter stars